Josue-Monfort/landing-page/README.md

 # landing-page
-This is a landing page little project for the odin project course.
+This is a landing page project for the odin project course.